akhodakivskiy/VimFx/documentation/options.md

 ### “Previous”/“Next” link patterns

-Space separated lists of patterns that match links to the previous/next page.
+Comma separated lists of patterns that match links to the previous/next page.
 Used by the `[` and `]` commands.

 There is a standardized way for websites to tell browsers the URLs to the